 Wind direction - If you have a compass feel free to use, and look out for flags flying to give wind direction.
 Smart phones can also download a compass app!
-If not check a weather report - the more detailed 'met office' reports will give the general wind direction.
+If not check a weather report - the more detailed 'met office' reports will give the general wind direction and record direction 'towards'. (ie if from NW, & going towards the SE = record as SE)